 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, email email@example.com.
 We’ll consider your request and get back to you within 10 working days.

 It would be helpful if your email contained the following:

-- the nature of your accessibility needs, if any.
+- The nature of your disability, if any.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

 We can provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.